 If you want to add some discussion to a reading lesson, using the jigsaw reading activity method is a great way to get students interacting in class as well as improving their reading skills.Adults

 Make photocopies of the article or copy/paste the article into a Word doc if you found it online.
 Divide the article into different sections for individual students to read.
-If you have made photocopies then you can divide the sections by cutting out the different sections and use those cut sections to photocopy again for the appropriate number of students.
+If you have made photocopies, then you can divide the sections by cutting out the different sections.
+Use those cut sections to photocopy again for the appropriate number of students.

 Alternatively, if you have found the article online, simply copy/paste the sections onto different pages of your Word document.

 At the start of class, have the students discuss the topic that is related to the topic of the article that you have found.
 Lead feedback and get their views on the topic.